jkaset/runners_hi/README.md

 * A two part form, utilizing full-CRUD, that allows user to feed the database with their pre and post-run stats
 * A note form where users can record insights about their run
 * An clean, intuitive interface that makes logging info fun and easy
-* A chart that allows users to SEE relational data about their run
+* A chart that allows users to see relational data about their run

 ## Run the App